sechshelme/Lazarus-Embedded/readme.md

 Voraussetzung ist ein funktionstüchtige Embedded-Cross-Compiler.
 Für Feedbacks bin ich immer dankbar, egal, ob sie direkt ins Forum https://forum.lazarus.freepascal.org/index.php?topic=60667.msg454548#msg454548 oder bei den Issus gepostet werden ;)

 ## Lazarus Embedded GUI (english)

-I've been developing a GUI for a long time, with which you can easily create programs for embedded systems.
+With this GUI for Lazarus you have the advantage that you can easily develop projects for embedded systems.
 The advantage of the package, almost all settings for compilers and programmers are taken care of.

+### State of development 09/21/2022
 The AVRs are already very well supported, especially the ordinary Arduinos.
 There are quite a few examples for the Arduino UNO.
 There are more and more, even for non-Arduino.